 Price-cutting around Christmas (once a sign of desperation) might achieve growth in sales and profits if retailers were not already engaged in a constant price war for most of the year.
 There is clear evidence that the Black Friday promotions simply shift a proportion of purchases away from October and December into November.

-This is how Christmas 2018 went.
-The Centre for Retail Research 2018 forecast was sponsored by RetaIlMeNot, Vouchercodes.co.uk, Ma Reduc.com in France and Poulpeo.
+The Centre for Retail Research 2019 forecast was sponsored by Vouchercodes.co.uk, RetailMeNot.com, Ma Reduc.com in France and Poulpeo.

 Total retail sales at Christmas, as at other periods of the year, are made up of sales through stores and sales over the internet, catalogues and mail order.

 Total retail sales = Store sales + Online sales.

 Much of the comment in the media about Christmas reflects what is happening on the high street and largely ignores retail sales made online.
 The rapid growth of online retailing (an average increase in Christmas 2019 of more than +10% ) means that the sales of the average bricks-and-mortar store will shrink compared to the previous year, because most of the Christmas growth in sales has been gobbled up by online sellers.
 The news from retail stores will, therefore, tend to be mostly gloomy.